dmbarbour/glas/docs/GlasDesign.md

         type List a = cons:(head: a, tail: List a) | 'null

-Glas will provide a convenient syntactic sugar, such that: `[1,2,3]` essentially expands to `cons:(head:1, tail:[2,3])`, and `[]` expands to `'null`.
+Standard Glas will provide a convenient syntax such that: `[1,2,3]` essentially expands to `cons:(head:1, tail:[2,3])`, and `[]` expands to `'null`.

 ### Tuples

-Glas can be modeled as invariant-length, heterogeneous lists, e.g. `[1, "hello", (x:6, y:7)]`.
-Most operations on lists - such as length, zip, concatenation, indexed access - should work for tuples.
-Glas type system and compiler will give special support for invariant-length lists and static indexing.

-Use of tuples is not encouraged in Glas.
-Records are preferred.
+Use of tuples are currently not supported in Glas.
+Records are preferred, being much easier to extend or reorder.
+However, if the type system proves advanced enough, we could use invariant-length heterogeneous lists as tuples.

 ### Arrays